The first 100 paying customers is always the hardest. Once you have this critical mass it gets much easier to attract new members.

 The conversion rate of visitors who become email newsletter subscribers, which is typically between 1%-15%.

-Business to business conversion rates tend to be higher than consumer sites.
+Business to business conversion rates tends to be higher than consumer sites.

 When doing your planning you need to assume a conversion rate.

 For this case study, I will assume that the conversion rate for phase 1, the percentage of visitors who give me their email address, is 7% and the conversion rate for phase 2, the percentage of my email list who I convert to paying customers, is 10%.

 This means to get 100 paying members I need to get 1,000 email addresses from 14,500 unique visitors to my website.